 FAQs – #YODOContest

 You Only Die Once: #YODOContest is a short film contest that calls on filmmakers and storytellers to focus on death as a part of living.
-We want you to use your artistic expression to create a film of 3 minutes (excluding credits) in length that explores and educates others about the journeys of grief through death, dying and bereavement in a personally unique way that has a positive influence on the community.
+We want you to use your artistic expression to create a film of 3 minutes (excluding credits) in length that explores and educates others about the personal journeys through death, dying and bereavement in an authentically unique way that has a positive influence on the community.

 Are there specific criteria?